idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/modules/modules.md

 ## Optimization

-The MOOSE optimization module provides functionality for solving inverse optimization problems in moose.
+The MOOSE optimization module provides functionality for solving inverse optimization problems in MOOSE.
 It is based on PDE constrained optimization using the PETSc TAO optimization solver.

 !media optimization/fig_optCycle.png
        style=width:80%;margin:auto;padding-top:2.5%;